asrob-uc3m/robotDevastation-developer-manual/en/input-management.md

 The input system is based on the [*listener* design pattern](https://en.wikipedia.org/wiki/Observer_pattern), also called *observer pattern*.
 The InputManager generates input events whenever the user interacts with Robot Devastation through the keyboard or UI.
 These events store information about the conditions that generated that event.
 For instance, key presses will generate key events, that will store the value of the key that generated them.
 Other objects, called *listeners* or *observers*, are subscribed to these events, and each time a event is generated, they receive a copy of the event.

 {% plantuml %}

-interface NetworkManager
+interface InputManager

-Class MockupNetworkManager
+Class MockupInputManager

-NetworkManager <|-- MockupNetworkManager
+InputManager <|-- MockupInputManager

-NetworkManager <|-- YarpNetworkManager
+InputManager <|-- SDLInputManager

-interface NetworkEventListener
+interface InputEventListener

-class MockupNetworkEventListener
+class MockupInputEventListener

-NetworkEventListener <|-- MockupNetworkEventListener
+InputEventListener <|-- MockupInputEventListener

+class RdKey

+class RdWindowEvent

+class RdSDLEventFactory

+RdSDLEventFactory  RdKey : creates
+RdSDLEventFactory  RdWindowEvent : creates InputManager  RdSDLEventFactory : uses

 {% endplantuml %}